Bridgend: Second World War

 In the Second World War, Bridgend had a prisoner of war (POW) camp at Island Farm and a large munitions factory (ROF Bridgend – known as the "Admiralty") at Waterton, as well as a large underground munitions storage base at Brackla (known as the 8Xs).
 This was an overspill of the Royal Arsenal, Woolwich.

 At its peak, the arsenal had 40,000 workers, many of them women.
 Large numbers of them were transported by bus from the Rhondda and the valleys.

 The factory complex had three sites in Bridgend, all linked together by a large network of railways.
-Many reminders of the factory sites remain to this day – Brackla Ordnance Site.
+Many reminders of the factory sites remain to this day.

 In March 1945, 87 POWs from Island Farm escaped through a tunnel, but all were recaptured.
 While Bridgend was as important during the war as any other part of Wales, and although it was photographed by the Luftwaffe, it was never blitzed, although the area immediately around Bridgend did suffer bombing raids.

 The admiralty ceased full-scale production in December 1945 after five years.
 Two of the munitions-storage magazines in the Brackla ROF site were converted to a regional government headquarters during the Cold War as part of the UK continuity of government plans.
 It is now in the hands of a private company.